-All DCAA audit reports, not containing classified information, are "FOR OFFICIAL USE ONLY".
-MFRs and other memorandums not containing classified information that are prepared as a written record of the results of an engagement should also be marked "FOR OFFICIAL USE ONLY".
+DCAA audit reports, not containing classified information, may contain controlled unclassified information (CUI).
+MFRs and other memorandums prepared as a written record of the results of an engagement may also contain CUI.
+Audit teams must determine if reports and memorandums contain CUI and if so apply the appropriate CUI markings.
 Reports containing classified information will be prepared, classified, marked, and protected in accordance with DoD Manual 5200.01, DoD Information Security Programs.
 To the extent possible, limit classified material included in the report, because audit reports must be classified at the highest security classification contained therein.
 Also see 10-205.2 if the report pertains to a classified subject.